 During your stay visit the Monastery of Certosa set in the hills.
 This ancient Monastery continues in tradition where monks make wine and jams with recipes of the ancient past.
 Visit the Church of San Lorenzo, patron Saint of Chefs & Cooks, for a best-kept secret view of frescos and architecture from the 11th century.
 Siena and San Gimignano are great day escapes where you can visit landmarks, churches and food shops filled with local specialties like Panforte, the sweet spicy cake made at Christmastime in Siena and Cantucci & Vin Santo.

-After your classes enjoy the foods prepared in class.
-Eat and enjoy your meals with a glass of the Villa’s fantastic homemade wine!
+After your classes enjoy the foods that were prepared in class and everyone dines together with a glass of the Villa’s wine!

 Your bicycle tour takes you through hidden and historical Florence and the region of Chianti.
 This particular area, known as Siena Chianti, is adorned with tall poplar trees, sun flowered landscapes, and gentle rolling hills where grapevines and olive trees grow.
 There are also centuries old oak forests and charming Medieval villages.
 Taste the Chianti wines, Cinta Senesa, Tuscan pork and salumi, and prized Pecorino cheese produced in Siena Crete. *You can also opt for 2 Tuscan country bike hills tour and not Florence.